-Figure 4 shows the specific investment costs for cylindrical steel thermal storage tanks as a function of their volume.
-This storage technology shows very good economics of scale for tanks in the size of $0 - 5,000 \text{ m}^3$ , but for much larger tank sizes the cost curve is quite flat.
+Figure 5 shows the specific investment costs for cylindrical TTES as a function of their volume.
+This storage technology shows very good economics of scale for tanks up to 5,000 m3, but for much larger tank sizes the cost curve is quite flat.
 The data in the figure is for TTES in Denmark.
-No data is shown for TTES larger than 10,000 m since this is quite uncommon although tanks up to 60,000 m exist in Germany.
-The heat losses depend on the volume and the surface area of the tank, and are estimated to be in the order of 2% per week for 500 m storages and 1% per week for 5,000 m storages (PlanEnergi, 2013).
+No data is shown for TTES larger than 10,000 m3 since this is quite uncommon although tanks up to 60,000 m3 exist in Germany.
+The heat losses depend on the volume and the surface area of the tank and are estimated to be in the order of 2% per week for 500 m3 storages and 1% per week for 5,000 m3 storages (PlanEnergi, 2013).
+More on heat losses is found in section 3.8.

-Figure 4 - Economics of scale for a few TTES storages in Denmark.
+Figure 5 - Economics of scale for a few TTES storages in Denmark.
 Data from (Danish Energy Agency, 2014) and (PlanEnergi, 2013).
 The data was fitted using a power curve (see Equation 4).
 The fit shows good agreement with the data points.